Derek Scott, RSW, Cert. IFS Therapist

 Derek is also a published author, writing on the IFS model as it applies to loss.

-Covid through a Grief Lens: What’s Lost?
+COVID through an IFS and Grief Lens: What’s Lost?
 What’s Left?
 What’s Possible?

 Speaker: Derek Scott, RSW, Certified IFS Therapist